Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Conclusions

-In Sec.~\ref{sec:compare}, we finally examined the complementary of $0\nu\beta\beta$ decay and DUNE in contraining the HNL paramater space.
+In Sec.~\ref{sec:compare}, we examined the complementary of $0\nu\beta\beta$ decay and DUNE in constraining the HNL parameter space.
 We first compared a measurement of $0\nu\beta\beta$ decay and HNL-like events at DUNE analytically, finding the implied mass splitting $r_\Delta$ in the limit where the light neutrino mass does not saturate the observed $0\nu\beta\beta$ decay half-life and the HNL event rate is large, so the HNL contribution is tightly constrained.
 We then explored in more detail the parameter space of the simple $1+2$ model by performing a Markov chain Monte Carlo scan over the statistical likelihoods of signals at LEGEND-1000 and DUNE, given the HNL pair hypothesis.
 We found that if both signals are seen, the mass splitting between the HNL pair is well constrained, with values $r_\Delta \sim 0.1$ implied for HNL masses around $m_N = 400$~MeV and $r_\Delta \sim 3\times10^{-3}$ for $m_N = 800$~MeV, shown in Fig.~\ref{fig:DUNEandDBD} as contours at the 68\% and 95\% confidence levels.
 If one signal is observed but not the other, we showed how the mass splitting is generally less constrained in Figs.~\ref{fig:NoDBD} and \ref{fig:noDUNEssr}.
 Finally, we found the regions of the parameter space in Fig.~\ref{fig:0both} where neither $0\nu\beta\beta$ decay nor HNL-like events are observed.
+Considering a more general $3+2$ scenario, including all three active neutrinos, we determined the prospect of probing individual flavours at DUNE, providing additional constraints on the parameter space.

 In this work, we have demonstrated how two very different probes of HNLs can constrain an intriguing region of the HNL parameter space where the active-sterile mixing is just above or touching the seesaw floor, $|U_{\alpha N}|^2 = m_\nu/m_N$.
-We therefore have the exciting prospect for $0\nu\beta\beta$ decay and DUNE to not only confirm (as their principal experimental aims) the mass ordering of the light neutrinos and their Majorana nature, but also that their masses are generated by the presence of a HNL pair with a small mass splitting.
+We therefore have the exciting prospect for $0\nu\beta\beta$ decay and DUNE to not only confirm (as their principal experimental aims) the mass ordering of the light neutrinos and their Majorana nature, but also that their masses are generated by the presence of an HNL pair with a small mass splitting.